max21dev/groups/README.md

   - ✅ React to messages with emojis.
   - ✅ Reply to messages.
   - ✅ Zap to messages sender.
-  - ✅ Reaction to message (kind:7 in supported relay).
+  - ✅ Reaction to messages.
   - ✅ upload images.
   - 🚧 Mention users in messages.
   - 🚧 Pin important messages.